 Uninstall the Microsoft Office Outlook Connector

 On the old platform of Outlook.com, you needed to install the Microsoft Office Outlook Connector (also known as the Outlook Hotmail Connector) when using Outlook 2007 or Outlook 2010 to configure your mailbox.

-On the new Outlook.com platform, the Microsoft Office Outlook Connector is no longer required and still having it installed may sometimes lead to account setup issues.
+Nowadays, the Microsoft Office Outlook Connector is no longer used and still having it installed may sometimes lead to account setup issues.

 You can check whether it is installed and then uninstall it in the following location;

 Start-> Control Panel-> Programs-> Uninstall a program

 Right click on the Start button-> Control Panel-> Programs-> Uninstall a program